 Should the defendant fails to post a counter replevin bond, the court will mandate the release of the items to the plaintiff after posting a replevin bond.

 Counter replevin bonds offer benefits to both the plaintiff and the defendant.
 These bonds safeguard the plaintiff during the time of the litigation of the case.
 It also benefits the defendant because it permits them to gain control of the property or asset.
 However, while the defendant may be allowed to hold possession of the property, he or she will be held accountable by the court to cover damages and costs should the plaintiff win the case.
 The defendant is bound to release the property to the plaintiff in the same condition as when it was recovered.

-The surety company, which underwrites counter replevin bonds, is equally liable for any damage, decline or destruction of the recovered property during litigation.
+The surety company, which underwrites counter replevin bonds, is equally liable for any damage, decline, or destruction of the recovered property during litigation.

-Do a counter replevin bond requires a collateral?
+Does a counter replevin bond require collateral?

-Sureties understand the unpredictability under these bonds as they face higher risks and financial damages.
+Sureties understand the unpredictability of these bonds as they face higher risks and financial damages.
 Counter replevin bonds enable the defendants to retain control of the goods or property in question and can deal with it whichever they deem fit.
-It is a fact that the defendant may dispose the property and can even cause damage or destruction to it that could potentially lose its value.
+It is a fact that the defendant may dispose of the property and can even cause damage or destruction to it that could potentially lose its value.